fahimalavi/RTL_design_UART_3Wires/README.md

 ## Description
 A VHDL three wire UART for communicating over a serial link.

-Note: The default settings for the link are 115200 BAUD, 8 Data, 1 Stop, No parity.
+Note: The default settings are 115200 BAUD, 8 Data, 1 Stop, No parity.

 * Total logic elements	253
 * Total registers	146